derickschaefer/static-cache-wrangler/readme.txt

 == Frequently Asked Questions ==

 = Does it work with any theme or builder? =
-Yes — Static Cache Generator captures the final rendered HTML, so it works with any theme, builder, or framework (Elementor, Divi, Gutenberg, etc.).
+Yes — Static Cache Generator captures the final rendered HTML, so it works with any theme, builder, or framework (Elementor®, Divi®, Gutenberg®, etc.).

 = Does it use a lot of resources? =
 No — it’s designed as a *lazy loader*, generating static pages only on demand with minimal memory and CPU impact.